-We have audited the accompanying Balance Sheet, Statement of Revenues, Expenditures and Change in Fund Balance and Statement of Revenues, Expenditures and Change in Fund Balance - Budget and Actual for the Measure B Bond Building Fund (the "Bond Fund") of the Desert Community College District (the "District") as of and for the year ended June 30, 2005.
+We have audited the accompanying Balance Sheets, Statements of Revenues, Expenditures and Change in Fund Balance and Statements of Revenues, Expenditures and Change in Fund Balance - Budget and Actual for the Measure B Bond Building Fund (the "Bond Fund") of the Desert Community College District (the "District") as of and for the years ended June 30, 2006 and 2005.
 These financial statements are the responsibility of the District's management.
-Our responsibility is to express an opinion on these statements based on our audit.
+Our responsibility is to express an opinion on these statements based on our audits.

-We conducted our audit of the Bond Building Fund in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audits of the Bond Building Fund in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements for the Bond Fund are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the Bond Fund financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe our audit provides a reasonable basis for our opinion.
+We believe our audits provide a reasonable basis for our opinion.

-As described in Note 1, the Bond Fund financials statements present only the bond funds referred to in the second paragraph and do not purport to, and do not present fairly the financial position and results of operations of the District as of June 30, 2005 and for the year then ended in conformity with generally accepted accounting principles in the United States of America.
+As described in Note 1, the Bond Fund financial statements present only the bond funds referred to in the second paragraph and do not purport to, and do not present fairly the financial position and results of operations of the District as of June 30, 2006 and 2005, and for the years then ended in conformity with generally accepted accounting principles in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position and results of operations of the Bond Fund of the Desert Community College District as of June 30, 2005, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position and results of operations of the Bond Fund of the Desert Community College District as of June 30, 2006 and 2005, in conformity with accounting principles generally accepted in the United States of America.